 Send one player out of the room.
 This player is Captain Hook.
 Set a ticking kitchen timer for two minutes and tie it to a stuffed crocodile.
 Have the rest of the players hide the ticking crocodile.
 Bring Captain Hook back into the room.
 If he can find the crocodile before the timer goes off, he wins a prize.
 If the timer goes off first, however, he is "eaten by the croc" and out of the game.
 Play enough rounds so that everyone has a turn to be Captain Hook.

 Gather your pirates in the backyard.
 Pair them up and have them stand face-to-face with their partners.
 Give a black water balloon to each set of pirates.
 Players that stand across from each other must toss the balloon back and forth until one of them drops it or breaks it, and is out of the game.
 The winning players from each pair then challenge each other, until only one player remains.

-To increase difficulty as the game progresses, you can have players take a step back after each toss, stand on one foot while playing or try and play while blindfolded.
+To increase the difficulty as the game progresses, you can have players take a step back after each toss, stand on one foot while playing, or try and play while blindfolded.

 Build a Pirate Ship

 With a large box, some craft paint, fabric for a flag and a few embellishments, kids can create and decorate their very own pirate ship.
-Once complete, this makes a great prop for not only pirate playtime, but pirate photos as well.
+Once complete, this makes a great prop for not only pirate playtime but a pirate photo booth as well.

 Bomb the Pirate Ship

 For this game, you’ll need two large cardboard boxes.
 Kids can decorate them to look like pirate ships if they want.
 Place the ships a couple of feet away from each other.
 Divide guests into two teams and have each one gather at a pirate ship.
 When you signal the start of the game, each pirate crew will bomb the other ship with cannonballs.
 You can purchase a lot of soft play balls, such as the kind used in ball pits, or you can make your own cannonballs out of things like crumpled up newspaper or aluminum foil.